PRADA: Probability-Ratio-Based Attribution and Detection of Autoregressive-Generated Images: Discussion and Conclusion

-In summary, we consider PRADA a promising forensic tool for detecting and attributing AR-generated images.
-Especially given its strong performance against capable text-to-image models, we hope it can help to mitigate the harmful consequences of visual generative AI.
+In summary, we consider PRADA to be an effective and interpretable addition to the toolbox of forensic experts.
+Given its strong performance against capable text-to-image models, we hope it can help to mitigate the harmful consequences of generative AI.